adetuyiTolu/Language_Time/README.md

 # Language_Time

-A library that converts Time to its equivalent local languages starting with three basic Nigeria languages(Yoruba, Hausa and Igbo)
+A library that converts Time to its equivalent local languages starting with three basic Nigeria languages(Yoruba, Hausa, Igbo, Efik and English)

 ## Setting up